chembu/angular/aio/content/guide/animations.md

 <code-example path="animations-guide/src/app/animations.ts" title="src/app/animations.ts">
  </code-example>

 In the above code snippet, `transAnimation` is made reusable by declaring it as an export variable.
+Note that the height, opacity, backgroundcolor and time inputs will be replaced during runtime.

 You can import the reusable `transAnimation` in your component class and reuse it using the `useAnimation()` method as shown below:

 <code-example path="animations-guide/src/app/open-close.component.3.ts" title="src/app/open-close.component.ts" region="reusable">
  </code-example>